 What Every New Photographer Should Know When Getting Started in Photography

 Here are the basic things you should know to get into photography.
-While you can get started as soon as you have a camera, these photography principles will help you find your place as a photographer.
+While you can get started as soon as you have a camera, these photography tips and principles will help you find your place as a photographer.

 1. Expand Your Knowledge